icis-04/compound_analysis/README.md

 The function `SushiToken::delegateBySig` allows users to securely delegate voting and other rights using off-chain signatures. `abi.encodePacked` helps the function to pack data recieved from the `abi.encode` functions - used earlier in the `SushiToken::delegateBySig` function -  tightly without padding, which is a format required for some specific cryptographic operations used for recovering the signer address from the signature.
-This helps the SushiSwap Protocol as all SushiToken holders have a secure and convenient way to delegate their voting rights to another account without interacting with the contract or revealing their **private key** as the hash gotten from the **Encoding** serves as a signature to carry out the transaction.
+This helps the SushiSwap Protocol as all SushiToken holders have a secure and convenient way to delegate their voting rights to another account without interacting with the contract or revealing their **private key** as the hash gotten from the **Encoding** functions serves as a signature to carry out the transaction.